 Early History of the Alvanston family

-Another 187 words (13 lines of text) covering the years 1276, 1455 and 1487 are included under the topic Early Alvanston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alvanston research.
+Another 94 words (7 lines of text) covering the years 1276, 1455 and 1487 are included under the topic Early Alvanston History in all our PDF Extended History products and printed products wherever possible.

 Alvanston Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Alvanston have been found, including Alverton, Alverston, Alveston, Halverston, Halverson, Halveston, Halverton and many more.

 Early Notables of the Alvanston family (pre 1700)